orel-adivi/CorSys/README.md

 "CorSys" is a demonstrative program synthesizer, which synthesizes best-effort Python expressions while weighting the chance for mistakes in given user outputs, using various metrics for mistake probability evaluation.
-CorSys enumerate all possible expressions using the given syntax, limited to a specified syntax-tree height, using a bottom-up enumeration methodology and using Observational Equivalence for pruning equivalent expressions under the given set of input-output examples.
-For each expression whose outputs are not observationally equivalent to a previous seen expression, the specified metric grades the distance between the actual outputs and the expected one.
+CorSys enumerates all possible expressions using the given syntax, limited to a specified syntax-tree height, using a bottom-up enumeration methodology and using Observational Equivalence for pruning equivalent expressions under the given set of input-output examples.
+For each expression whose outputs are not observationally equivalent to a previously seen expression, the specified metric grades the distance between the actual outputs and the expected ones.
 Finally, the synthesizer is able to return the best expression, under a criterion selected by the user.
 CorSys is using the Syntax-Guided Synthesis (SyGuS) methodology, and is given small-step specifications to work with Programming by Examples (PBE).